mehran-shabani/front-gitdm/react-client/README-PROJECT.md

 ### Code Generation
 - API client automatically generated from OpenAPI spec
 - Type-safe API calls with full TypeScript support
-- Consistent API interface across the application
+- Consistent API across the application

 ## 🔐 Authentication

 The application uses JWT authentication.
-To login:
+To log in:
 1. Navigate to `/login`
 2. Enter your credentials
 3. The app will store tokens and redirect to dashboard